Producing a Prioritised Requirements List

 There are many ways of communicating these, but here at Carbon Six Digital, we use a spreadsheet called the Prioritised Requirements and Traceability Matrix.
 Long name, but easy idea.

 First the requirements list.
-This is a methodical list of all the features the new system must incorporate alongside other factors such as security and performance requirements.
+This is a methodical list of all the features the new system must incorporate alongside other factors, known as non-functional requirements, such as security and performance requirements.
 The functional requirements are often best articulated as a “User Story”.

 The list should be Prioritised so that the developers focus attention on those features and requirements that are most important.
 For Agile Projects where the feature list flexes but the budget is fixed - prioritisation is critical to ensure that the budget is spent only on those features that really matter.
 We tend to use the MoSCoW prioritisation mnemonic (Must have, Should have, Could have, and Won’t have) to reach a common understanding with stakeholders on the importance they place on the delivery of each requirement.